Pocket Viewer: Description

 Casio made the pocket viewer SDK available.
-Using the SDK users could create their own applications called add-ins, which could be downloaded to the pocket viewer using the synchronization software.
+Using the SDK users could create their own applications in C++ called add-ins, which could be downloaded to the pocket viewer using the synchronization software.
 In time, a small user base who created and made their add-in applications available on-line for free or for profit emerged.
 User forums such as pocketviewer.de, pocketviewer.com, pocket-viewer.ru and pocketviewer webrings flourished in their time and have since closed.
-During 2005-2010, the second hand market was on the wane.
-OWBasic, a third party add-in, provided the easy to learn and use BASIC interpreted programming language on the hand-helds, expanding their functionality to also being programmable hand-held calculators/computers.
-The device had the computer power and functionality as the home computers of the 80s.
+During 2005–2010, the second hand market was on the wane.
+OWBasic, a third party add-in, by Wolfgang Ortmann, provided a dialect of the easy to learn and use BASIC programming language on the hand-helds, expanding their functionality from just PDAs to also being programmable hand-held calculators/computers.
+OWBASIC was implemented as a bytecode interpreter.
+The device had the computer power and functionality as the home computers of the 80s, such as Acorn Electron BASIC computer.

 The pocket viewers ability to access the internet was limited.
 PC software could synchronize email with the device which was not convenient.
 The device had a specialized serial port, and could theoretically communicate with other devices using the Serial Line Internet Protocol and execute modem AT commands.

 Casio also provided some additional applications.
 Enterprise Harmony, which enabled Outlook 2003 synchronization of Outlook contacts, calendar On windows.
 PVsheet, a spread sheet application, which could upload/download comma separated spread-sheets.
 Travel phrase guide, which could translate preset text between English, Spanish, French, German, Italian, Japanese.

 The Casio pocket viewer series was sandwiched between digital diaries and the pocket PC series Casio Cassiopeia.
 Casio discontinued the pocket viewers as the pocket PCs became popular and their price came down.